-At Dhahran British Grammar School, we provide memorable experiences which fosters a deep love of learning and personal development remain our priority.
+At Dhahran British Grammar School, we provide memorable experiences which foster a deep love of learning; personal development remain our priority.

 Our creative and integrated approach is underpinned by a structured approach to teaching the core subjects of English, mathematics and science and a commitment to high standards.
 While we are benchmarked against the very best in the UK, our curriculum reflects our international setting and celebrates and embraces diversity.

-The students have access to shared facilities such as the Dhahran Learning Commons (LC), a purpose-built kitchen and a Primary Computer Lab.
+The students have access to shared facilities such as the Dhahran Learning Commons (LC), a purpose-built kitchen, a designated art room, a music room and a Primary computer lab.
 Early Years (EY) and key stage one (KS1) children also have access to a soft play room with bouncy castle, ball pool, and a range of climbing apparatus and construction equipment to encourage children to be inventive.

 Early Years share a building with brightly-decorated central corridor showing creative work from each class.
 Young children have access to a variety of themed play areas reflecting the learning they are engaged with at school.

 Early Years children have access to a music room, a kitchen and a computer lab dedicated to meet the needs of young children.
 A large, shaded outdoor sand area with climbing frames, swings and slides is complemented by a garage housing bikes and wheeled toys for use on the tarmac track, which offers children the opportunity to develop all important road-safety skills.